AlinaZakharovadev/Weather_App/README.md

 # Weather App

-This Weather App project allows users to input a location and view real-time weather information including temperature, wind speed, and humidity.
+This Weather App project allows users to input a location and view real-time weather information including temperature, wind speed, and humidity from the the OpenWeather API.

 ## Features